dhwanish-3/OS-Lab-Notes/Stage 12/main.md

 - in case of RUNNING and CREATED states, 2nd word is not required

 - when process in user mode active stack = user stack (logical page 8-9 of process)
-- when process switches to kernel mode, kernele code save SP value to UPTR and set the SP register to physical address of top of kernel stack
+- when process switches to kernel mode, kernel code save SP value to UPTR and set the SP register to physical address of top of kernel stack
 - when it switches back to user mode, kernel stack is always empty
 - Hence, SP must be set to value (User Area Page Number * 512 - 1) when kernel mode is entered